KateWood/dev-prep-materials/04_day_pm/intro_to_jquery/readme.md

 However, we don't have to prepend `$` to our variables.
 It's just so we can remember what a variable is being used for. `var jqObject = $('p') // This is functionally identical to the version above that includes the '$' in front of jqObject.`

-A jQuery object has access to jQuery methods.
+A jQuery object has access to jQuery methods, so the `$` is a quick way to signal to yourself and other developers that a specific variable has access to those methods.

 #### Selecting a DOM element and changing its content